skidxjq/mock-server/README.md

 ## Cautions
 - There are no ways to nest your APIs, you should relate  one ***api folder***  to  the specified  ***api name*** .
+- In this example, we defined the specified started with 'm-' matches those folders and apis, in your application, you could change or remove it on your own.